jmodares/UB-ANC-Emulator/README.md

     libfontconfig1 dbus-x11 geoclue curl git netcat xvfb
 ```

-Then we can use `build_emulator.sh` to build and setup the emulator.
+Then, we use `build_emulator.sh` to build and setup the emulator.

 ```
 cd ~